 Our project comes to an end in March when we are hoping to share everyone’s fantastic artwork and the research collected through a fun and interactive resource…watch this space!

-Rosie Todd and Kremena Dimitrova will be hosting a social media takeover where they will discuss their project findings and ask for your stories of Burmantofts Pottery and the area.
+Rosie Todd and Kremena Dimitrova hosted a social media takeover in January 2021 where they discussed their project findings and asked for your stories of Burmantofts Pottery and the area.